 September 24 – Synthesizers: Exploring the Interplay of Sound and Technology

-2024 Bulletin - September, Regular Meeting, Special Event
+2024 Bulletin - September, Regular Meeting

 We are excited to invite you to “The Evolution of Audio Synthesis,” a dynamic event exploring the rich history and future trends in sound synthesis.
 The event kicks off with a deep dive into the evolution of audio synthesis, covering everything from the emergence of synthesis in the 1960s to the rise of modular synthesizers.
 Topics include various synthesis techniques, such as subtractive, additive, and FM synthesis, and how they’ve shaped today’s audio technology.
 With insights into modular synthesis and its applications in contemporary music creation, this presentation will provide a comprehensive look at the tools and techniques that have driven innovation in sound design and performance.